 Stress.
 Extreme stress levels can disturb hypothalamic function, which fuels and controls activities of other glands.
-Over time, increased production of cortisol to deal with the chronic-stress situation interferes with endocrine system functions, leading to progesterone deficiency.
+Over time, increased production of cortisol to deal with the chronic-stress situation interferes with endocrine system functions, leading to a progesterone deficiency.

 Eating disorders.
 Anorexia nervosa, bulimia nervosa, and binge eating all encourage stress hormone production.
 As aforementioned, stress hormones disrupt reproductive hormone production.
 Furthermore, having excessively low or high body weight can halt ovulation and subsequent progesterone production.

 Extreme exercise.
-Strenuous exercising can also cause a woman to have insufficient body fat, leading to amenorrhea.
-Exercise-induced amenorrhea causes the body to believe it is in a “starvation state,” thereby pausing bodily operations not considered essential for survival, such as reproductive system functions.
+Strenuous exercising can also cause a woman to have insufficient body fat, leading to secondary amenorrhea.
+Exercise-induced secondary amenorrhea causes the body to believe it is in a “starvation state,” thereby pausing bodily operations not considered essential for survival, such as reproductive system functions.

 Various procedures and treatments can induce lower progesterone levels, such as hysterectomies, radiation therapies, and certain medications.

 A hysterectomy is the surgical removal of the uterus.
 It may be performed with or without oopherectomy, which is the removal of the ovaries.
 When both the ovaries and the uterus are removed, decreased progesterone levels can ensue as ovarian hormone production stops.

 In a partial hysterectomy, only the uterus is taken out.
 However, a woman will most likely experience a hormone imbalance, regardless of whether or not her ovaries remain.
 Research studies suggest that menopause occurs nearly four years earlier in women who have underwent a hysterectomy.

 Another cause of low progesterone levels is chemotherapy or radiation therapy treatments.
 Loss of ovarian functions may begin as soon as two to three weeks into treatment and be permanent.
 Ovarian performance depends upon the type of chemotherapy received and whether they were irradiated.